 The malls in Las Vegas are taking “themed shopping malls” to a whole new level.
 Go for a walk along the canals at The Venetian, watch the Rainstorm Show at Miracle Mile Shops, or stop by the Forum Shops at Caesars Palace and visit the Fall of Atlantis show.

 If you are feeling lucky, some of the slot machines have 1-cent minimums, so just a few dollars will keep you entertained for hours, if you play your cards right, literally speaking.

 My guide to free things to do in Las Vegas >>

 How to party

 If you gamble, you’re entitled to free drinks, so depending on your luck, spending a couple of dollars at the gambling tables or at the slot machines might be a cheap way to get tipsy.
 However, don’t forget to tip the cocktail waitresses, if you want them to come back regularly (it’s not their fault that you’re on a budget).

 There are plenty of opportunities for ladies to party for free in Las Vegas, and it is always ladies’ night somehere.
 During the week, a lot of clubs (even the more popular ones) have free drinks for ladies until midnight, and on weekends, ladies usually get in for free if arriving early or registering for the guest list in advance.

-The dress code in Las Vegas is all glitter and glam, so remember to bring your sequined dress and those super high heels, or rent your Vegas outfit at Fair Fashionista.
+The dress code in Las Vegas is all glitter and glam, so remember to bring your sequined dress and those super high heels.

 The best way to find out about guest lists and other free drinks-opportunities is by getting in touch with a promoter, which you can do before you arrive in Vegas through Facebook, Instagram, Twitter or by visiting websites (just google “promoter, Las Vegas”).